Blog

 Phony Google Drive site tries to Phish multiple domains

 I received the email below from a friend whose Gmail account had clearly been compromised (followed by an apology email from the same friend).
 The email includes a link to sign into Google docs to view a “very important” document.
-Clicking on the link leads to a somewhat convincing
+Clicking on the link leads to a somewhat convincing page

 Read More >